rxlabz/panache/README.md

 # Panache aka Flutterial

-A [Flutter Material Theme](https://docs.flutter.io/flutter/material/ThemeData-class.html) explorer ( :warning: only tablet layout for now)
+A [Flutter](https://flutter.io) [Material Theme](https://docs.flutter.io/flutter/material/ThemeData-class.html) editor ( :warning: tablet layout for now)

+Panache helps you to create beautiful theme for your Flutter applications.
+Customize components colors and shape, and export the generated .dart containing your theme to Google drive.

 ![home](docs/home.png)